Last updated: October 2016

-Tim Hunt caught up with Tessa Wernink, a director of Fairphone, at their launch event in September 2013 in Soho, London.
+Tim Hunt spoke to Tessa Wernink, a director of Fairphone, at their launch event in September 2013 in Soho, London.

 Why did you choose to build a phone rather than campaign in the traditional way?